OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 >
 > NMEA Parsers are available in OpenSource, in several languages.
 In this project, you'll find
 > at least one in Java, and for ES6.
+>
+> > This being said...
+You will see in this project that there is a data-cache that can be used,
+> > at least, in the case of the REST Server (also part of this project, and heavily used in the `RESTNavServer`).
+> > This cache can be pinged and used from REST requests; as such, it has a JSON format...,
+> > the requirements sound a lot like the ones SignalK is addressing.
+> > The remaining point would be to agree on the JSON Schema to use, and there no standard about that yet.

 --------
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.